Meet the Team

 Rebecca joined CBDC in 2023.
 Having initially trained as a plant ecologist, Rebecca then pursued a PhD in environmental management, working in solid waste and water quality research at a number of leading UK universities.
 More recently, Rebecca retrained as a horticulturist with the Royal Horticultural Society before working with the plant collection and garden charity, PlantNetwork.

-Contact Rebecca with your general enquiries regarding CBDC including potential collaborations, training, events, engagement or new project ideas.
+Contact Rebecca with your general enquiries regarding CBDC including (but not limited to) potential collaborations, training, events, engagement or new project ideas.

 moustafa_photo